 Attorneys Parties Report or Management's description of matter (including current status; amount claimed and legal counsel's reference if known Status Estimated claim 2021 Estimated claim 2020 MASONDO KHUMALO INC EMLM//BREED & J OOSTHUIZEN ELI1/0009/YS The Municipality has a claim against the Lessees for outstanding rental in the amount of R1 018 186.39) Matter pending: The Planning Department inspected the farm on the 18 March 2021 and discovered that the Lessee is still in the farm and has not vacated as his Legal Representative alleged it.
 The formal report and pictures taken were forwarded to the Municipal Legal Representative to proceed with the eviction case and pursue the litigation claim for the outstanding rent amount.
-1,218,186 Nkadimeng Attorneys EMLM/ Maredi The municipal manager was suspended for financial misconduct.
+1 218 186 Nkadimeng Attorneys EMLM/ Maredi The municipal manager was suspended for financial misconduct.
 Matter finalised.
-The settlement was reached 320,000
+The settlement was reached 320 000

 Figures in Rand 2021 2020 Attorneys Parties Report or Management's description of matter (including current status; amount claimed and legal counsel's reference if known Status Estimated claim 2021 Estimated claim 2020 Mohube Setsoalo Mabusela Inc Maboe Rachidi //Elias Motsoaledi Local Municipality // C Coetzee / Melinda Marshall The municipality filed a plea and a counterclaim of R 100 000.00.
 It is the municipality's plea defence that on that day, theapplicant was violent and he assaulted one of the traffic officers.
-The matter went on trial and the municipality managed to geta Default judgement and a Warrant of Execution was granted in favour of the Municipality.The plaintiff made an urgent application praying that the Warrant of Execution be stayed and he afforded an opportunity to filea plea in respect of the counter claim Matter finalised.
+The matter went on trial and the municipality managed to geta Default judgement and a Warrant of Execution was granted in favour of the Municipality.
+The plaintiff made an urgent application praying that the Warrant of Execution be stayed and he afforded an opportunity to filea plea in respect of the counter claim Matter finalised.
 The matter was set aside by the court.
-100,000
+100 000

-Figures in Rand 2021 2020 Attorneys Parties Report or Management's description of matter (including current status; amount claimed and legal counsel's reference if known Status Estimated claim 2021 Estimated claim 2020 MPOYANA LEDWABA INC EMLM// YB MASHALABA & ASSOCIATES CONSULTANT S CC & DR. YANDISA BAVULELE MASHALABA 01 October 2014, the Municipality appointed the First Defendant to establish a township at Portion 39 of Klipbank 26 JS under the project PROPOSED TOWNSHIP ESTABLISHMENT ON PORTION 39 OF FARM KLIPBANK 26 JS ELIAS MOTSOALEDI LOCAL MUNICIPALITY, project number EMLM 16/2014.
+Figures in Rand 2021 2020 Attorneys Parties Report or Management's description of matter (including current status; amount claimed and legal counsel's reference if known Status Estimated claim 2021 Estimated claim 2020 MPOYANA LEDWABA INC EMLM// YB MASHALABA & ASSOCIATES CONSULTANT S CC & DR. YANDISA BAVULELE MASHALABA MASHALABA 01 October 2014, the Municipality appointed the First Defendant to establish a township at Portion 39 of Klipbank 26 JS under the project PROPOSED TOWNSHIP ESTABLISHMENT ON PORTION 39 OF FARM KLIPBANK 26 JS ELIAS MOTSOALEDI LOCAL MUNICIPALITY, project number EMLM 16/2014.
 The project was for a duration of 12 months.
 According to the implied terms of the agreement, the Defendants were duty-bound to deliver and/or submit to the Plaintiff the Land Surveyor diagrams that ought to have been endorsed, commissioned and approved by the General2Surveyor to unlock and advertise the proclamation and opening of a township register for purposes of establishing a township development for the benefit of the community of Groblersdal, within the demarcated area of the Plaintiff.
 Which the defendants failed to do.
-2,290,000 852,000
+Matter Pending: Consultation took place on the matter, awaiting the former attorney to withdraw as attorney of record and proceed with the matter.
+2 290 000 852 000

 Figures in Rand 2021 2020

-39. Related parties
+40. Related parties

-Relationships Accounting Officer Refer to accounting officer's report note 29
+Relationships Accounting Officer Refer to accounting officer's report note 30

 Nature of related party transactions:

-Remuneration of Councilors and Employee costs paid to c councilors and s57 managers respectively during the year.
+Remuneration of Councilors and Employee costs paid to councilo rs and s57 managers respectively during the year.